 You can book these by using the official DNP website in advance.
 The rooms get booked rather quickly during the weekends.
 If you book between Mon-Thu, you will a discount of 20%.
 The payment can be done from Thai banks only or you can pay using the link provided at any 7-Eleven within 2 days of booking.

 There is a large and comfortable campsite in the national park.
-You can choose to bring your own tent and gear (pay THB 30 / day to use the campsite) or you can rent from the visitor centre.
-The cost of renting a tent is THB 225 / day whereas a sleeping set (includes a sleeping bag, mat and pillow) costs THB 60 / day.
+You can choose to bring your own tent and gear (pay THB 30 / day to use the campsite) or you can rent from the visitor center.
+The cost of renting a tent is THB 225 / day whereas a sleeping set (includes a sleeping bag, mat, and pillow) costs THB 60 / day.